-The museums focus on the history of Joplin, the heritage of southwest Missouri and the story of lead and zinc mining in the region.
-See Victorian rooms, textiles, minerals, models and other subjects.
+The Joplin History & Mineral Museum focuses on the history of Joplin, the heritage of southwest Missouri, and the story of lead and zinc mining in the region.
+It is comprised of two wings.